-did not come with excellence of speech or of wisdom declaring to you the testimony of God.”

 did not come with excellence of speech or of wisdom

 Paul did not come to Corinth with “excellence of speech or of wisdom.”
 “Excellence” carries the ideas of preeminence, rising above.
-Paul did not seek to rise above Corinthian culture by trying to outshine them with rhetoric of philosophical display.
-All that appears impressive but it is vacuous in comparison to God’s mighty revelation in the Bible.
+Paul did not seek to rise above Corinthian culture by trying to outshine them with the rhetoric of philosophical display.
+All that appears impressive, but it is vacuous compared to God’s mighty revelation in the Bible.

 declaring to you the testimony of God.